 16.1 This Policy cannot be amended without approval from the Company's Board.
-This Policy will be reviewed from time to time to ensure that it remains effective and meets the best practice standards and needs of the Company.
+This Policy will be reviewed every two years (or earlier if required) to ensure that it remains effective and meets the best practice standards and needs of the Company.